 - 2.1.
-The TSOs, or, where appropriate, Member States, shall provide non-discriminatory and transparent standards, which describe which congestion management methods they will apply under which circumstances.
+The TSOs, or, where appropriate, Member States, shall provide nondiscriminatory and transparent standards, which describe which congestion management methods they will apply under which circumstances.
 These standards, together with the security standards, shall be described in publicly available documents. - (1) Congestion management method must be market based.
 For this purpose allocation of capacity shall be made only by explicit (capacity) or implicit (capacity and energy) auctions.
-Both methods can coexist on the same interconnection.
+Both methods can coexist on the same interconnection. - (2) If congestion involves at least two interconnections, i.e. if transactions on one interconnection significantly affects possible transactions the physical flows on other interconnections (this could occur e.g. in the areas defined in these Guidelines in 1.8), the congestion management method must be coordinated.
+This means in particular compatibility and common approach for all the congested interconnections in terms of: - (a) Use of a transmission model Calculation of capacity dealing efficiently with interdependent physicalloop flows - (b) Allocation of capacity using a consistent contractual framework with market participants - (c) Obligation on capacity holders to provide information on their intended use of the capacity, i.e. nomination of capacity for explicit auctions - (d) Timeframes and closing times

-- (2) If congestion involves at least two interconnections, i.e. if transactions on one interconnection significantly affect possible transactions on other interconnections (this could occur e.g. in the areas defined in these Guidelines in 1.8), the congestion management method must be coordinated.
-This means in particular compatibility and common approach for all the congested interconnections in terms of: - (a) Calculation of capacity dealing efficiently with loop-flows - (b) Allocation of capacity - (c) Obligation on capacity holders to provide information on their intended use of the capacity, i.e. nomination of capacity - (d) Timeframes and closing times - (e) Products (e.g. day ahead, intra-day, long term, etc.) - 2.2.
-National regulatory authorities shall regularly evaluate the congestion management methods, paying particular attention to compliance with the principles and rules established in the Regulation and the Guidelines and terms and conditions set by regulators themselves in compliance with the aforementioned principles and rules.
-Such evaluation should include consultation of all market players and dedicated studies. - 2.3.
-In case of structural congestion, the congestion management methods shall ensure that the power flows associated with all allocated transmission capacity comply with network security standards being at an acceptable level.
-A particular request for transmission service shall only be denied when the power flows resulting from its acceptance, in addition to the other accepted requests, lead to a situation where secure operation of the power system can no longer be guaranteed, and where that request has an economic value (expressed through willingness to pay) lower than other request accepted under the same contractual conditions whose rejection would also secure the power system.
+(e) Products-Allocation periods (e.g. day ahead, intra-day, long term, etc.)